 Most of the callbacks were marked “not yet implemented”.
 In fact, only two states were even reachable:

 BUTTON_DOWN.
-Eventually the entire project was canned, but not because of
+Eventually the entire project was canned, but not

-missing support for
+because of missing support for

-BUTTON_TIMEOUT or any of the other states.
+BUTTON_TIMEOUT or any of

 The FSM didn’t do any debouncing, so the low-level driver had to do that before passing button up/down events to it.